Chronopolis-Digital-Preservation/chron-dashboard/README.md

 configure each Chronopolis Node.
 For local development, using a `.env` file works well.
 In a production context it is up to the deploying institution to decide what works best for them for populating these variables.

+> If you are a UCSD dev/ops member, you can find env var values in LastPass at `Chron-Dashboard Env Vars`

 Example environment variables: